 — using the Extended Channel Switch Announcement Element, Extended Channel Switch Announcement Frame or both, following the procedure described in 10.10 (Extended channel switching

 (ECS)) and in addition following the procedures in this section.

+A VHT AP can also announce a new Country string (including a new Operating Table index), new operating classes or new TPC parameters for the BSS that come into effect at the same time as the switch of operating channel, operating bandwidth, or both.

 The New Channel Number field in the Channel Switch Announcement Element, Extended Channel Switch Announcement Element, Channel Switch Announcement Frame or Extended Channel Switch Announcement Frame, identifies the primary 20 MHz channel after the switch.
 The value of the New Channel Number field is set equal to dot11CurrentPrimaryChannel (see 22.3.14 (Channelization)) after the switch.

+When announcing a switch to a 20 MHz operating bandwidth using the Channel Switch Announcement element in a frame, then neither a Wide Bandwidth Channel Switch element, a Wide Bandwidth Channel Switch subelement nor a Secondary Channel Offset element shall be present in the frame, excepting that a Secondary Channel Offset element may be present in a Channel Switch Annnouncement frame if the Secondary Channel Offset field within the Secondary Channel Offset element is set to SCN.

+When announcing a switch to a 20 MHz operating bandwidth using the Extended Channel Switch Announcement element in a frame or the Extended Channel Switch Announcement frame, then the Wide Bandwidth Channel Switch element shall not be present in the same frame.

+NOTE— A Secondary Channel Offset element is never present with the Extended Channel Switch Announcement element in a frame or in the Extended Channel Switch Announcement frame.
+Instead, the indicated operating class within the Extended Channel Switch Announcement element or frame identifies the BSS operating channel bandwidth.

 Note to reader (not for inclusion in the draft). “, either in conjunction with a channel switch or alone” is deleted below since it’s not necessary, and we also allow country switching etc, so this language is somewhat limiting.

+When announcing a switch to a 40 MHz operating bandwidth using the Channel Switch Announcement frame, then the Secondary Channel Offset Element shall be present in the frame.

-When announcing a switch to a 40 MHz operating bandwidth, either in conjunction with a channel switch or alone, the Secondary Channel Offset Element shall be present in the same frame as the Channel Switch Announcement element.
+When announcing a switch to a 40 MHz operating bandwidth using the Channel Switch Announcement element in a Beacon or Probe Response frame, then the Wide Bandwidth Channel Switch subelement shall also be present in the Channel Switch Wrapper element in the same frame.

+When announcing a switch to a 40 MHz operating bandwidth using the Extended Channel Switch Announcement element in a Beacon or Probe Response frame, then the Wide Bandwidth Channel Switch subelement may be present in the Channel Switch Wrapper element in the same frame.

-NOTE—The indicated operating class within the Extended Channel Switch Announcement element or frame identifies the bandwidth and the relative position of the primary 20 MHz and secondary 20 MHz channels, hence a Secondary Channel Offset Element is not required when the Extended Channel Switch Announcement element only is used.
+NOTE—The indicated operating class within the Extended Channel Switch Announcement element or frame identifies the bandwidth and the relative position of the primary 20 MHz and secondary 20 MHz channels, hence a Channel Switch Wrapper element is not required when the Extended Channel Switch Announcement element only is used.